-But, with its many hues and nuances, purple can be a difficult shade to master.
+But, with its many hues and nuances, purple can be one of many tricky wedding color ideas.
 To pull off a purple wedding theme without going overboard on the vibrant hue, consult our helpful guide.

-The first—and most important—step in creating a purple wedding theme is to decide on a shade of purple.
-There are so many hues, each with their own unique connotations and attributes.
+The first—and most important—step in gathering purple wedding inspiration is deciding on a shade.
+There are so many hues that can be used as a purple wedding color, each with their own unique connotations and attributes.
 Deciding on one specific shade will help you choose your wedding decorations, clothing, and more.

 But if you’re the kind of purple-loving person who adores all purple shades equally, then let the seasons help you decide:

-Winter: Think about the kinds of purple you see when the weather turns cold—sugar plums, the deep burgundy-tinged purple of mulled wine, and dark velvety purple dresses.
-A winter wedding calls for deeper shades of purple, including:
+Winter: Think about the kinds of dark purple you see when the weather turns cold—sugar plums, the deep burgundy ting of mulled wine, and dark velvety purple dresses.
+Winter calls for deeper shades of purple, including:

 Spring: When spring has sprung, the petals of purple flowers unfurl.
 Look for lighter shades of purple for your spring wedding.
 Classic spring wedding purples include: